-Occassionally we’re asked what is the number one thing that Charleston area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the number one thing that Charleston area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is extremely important to the ideal operation of your HVAC system, plus your home's air quality.
 Research suggests that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not difficult for most Charleston homeowners, but there are usually two obstacles to actually accomplishing this task:

 - Determining just how often to change your furnace or air conditioner filter.